isomerpages/moe-mahabodhisch/_important-information/For Our Parents/Leave of Absence (LOA) scheme.md

 *   **Academic**: Major test and examination papers with answers, where appropriate, on a regular basis, and access to [Student Learning Space (SLS)](https://www.moe.gov.sg/education-in-sg/student-learning-space) portal that enables your child to keep up-to-date with our national curriculum.
 *   **Relationship**: Developments in the school and local education scene.

-To apply, please complete the online application form at [https://go.gov.sg/mbs-leaveofabsence](https://go.gov.sg/mbs-leaveofabsence)
+To apply, please complete the online application form at [Application for Leave of Absence](https://go.gov.sg/mbs-leaveofabsence)